So You Think You Can Dance (American TV series) season 15

 So You Think You Can Dance, an American dance competition show, returned for its fifteenth season on Monday, June 4, 2018.
 The season's judge panel once again features series creator Nigel Lythgoe, as well as the return of ballroom expert Mary Murphy, and Vanessa Hudgens, while Season 4 runner-up Stephen "tWitch" Boss is the new fourth judge during the auditions and the live shows.
 Cat Deeley continues in her role as host for a fourteenth consecutive season.
 This is the last season to feature Hudgens as judge.

 Auditions

 Open auditions for season 15 were held in two cities beginning in March 2018.
 During the auditions, the judges were joined by special guest judge, Stephen "tWitch" Boss.

 The Academy

 Top 20 contestants

-Below comprises those who have advanced into the initial top twenty dancers (ten male and ten female dancers), until this year's "twist" which ultimately cut the finalist roster going to the live shows in half.
+Below comprises those who have advanced into the initial top twenty contestants (both gender: ten female contestants and ten male contestants), until this year's "twist" which ultimately cut the contestants roster going to the live shows in half.